Cal/OSHA · dir.ca.gov

 🩺 Baseline / Pre-Placement

-• Medical and work history with pulmonary, cardiovascular, and gastrointestinal emphasis
+• Medical and work history — special emphasis on the pulmonary, cardiovascular, and gastrointestinal systems

 🕒 Periodic / Routine